beginning of content

 What are the symptoms of a varicocele?

-It usually feels better if you lie down.
+Symptoms usually improve when you lie down.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.